Skip to content

 Tips for Healthy Options

 Follow these tips to choose nutritious meals when ordering lunch from delivery services.
-First, choose healthy choices from the menu.
-Look for dishes with lean protein, whole grains, and many fruits and vegetables.
+First, select healthy choices from the menu.
+Look for dishes that include lean protein, whole grains, and a variety of fruits and vegetables.
 Avoid fried or highly processed dishes as they are high in unhealthy fats and sodium.

 Meal prepping can also be a great way to have healthy lunch options.
 Set aside some time each week to plan and prep your meals in advance.
-That way, you can control the ingredients and portion sizes, and sticking to a healthy eating plan will be easier.
+That way, you can control the ingredients and portion sizes, making it easier to stick to a healthy eating plan.

 Lastly, pay attention to portion sizes.
 Delivery services often serve large portions, which can lead to overeating.
 Consider sharing a meal with a family member or saving half for later to avoid overindulging.